themofty/c2/README.md

 the purpose of the repo is to learn how to solve merge conflicts );

 e) Design:

+press edit to view our creative design :D
 -------------------------                   ------------       -------------------
 																                  -                    -
 -                                                 -                    -